List of American Girl characters: Camille

-A caring young girl and a good listener, Camille also has an affinity for the ocean and aquatic interests, including pretending she's a mermaid.
+Camille is a caring young girl and a good listener, Camille also has an affinity for the ocean and aquatic interests, including pretending she's a mermaid.
 She is depicted as a Caucasian girl with shoulder length blonde hair similar to Kit Kittredge, blue eyes, and light skin, and a mole or freckle under her left eye.

 Her interests are reflected in an outfit consisting of a blue T-shirt with a ruched ribbon, a multi-colored tulle skirt, and fish-themed boots with fins on the sides.

 Emerson

-Emerson is the theatrically-inclined member of the group, enjoying the stage and performing in front of her friends through her poems and songs to which she writes herself.
+Emerson is the theatrically inclined member of the group, enjoying the stage and performing in front of her friends through her poems and songs to which she writes herself.
 She is depicted as an East Asian girl with black hair worn in two twisted buns, light skin and dark brown eyes.

 Her outfit reflects this with a wrap ballet style top, star-spangled tulle skirt, and ballet shoe styled wellies.
 She also wears two pink tulle-trimmed ponytail holders in her hair.